Mrs Anne Kolbe - Paediatric Surgeon

 Undescended testes occur in less then 4% of children and are more common in premature babies.
 Many “undescended” testes are simply retractile and can be brought down by hand, these do not need surgery.
 However others are true undescended testes and will need surgery usually between 9 and 12 months of age.

-It is important for your GP to refer your child to a paediatric surgeon if the testes are not felt in the scrotum.
-If not treated there may be problems in adult life with infertility or an increased risk of cancer of the undescended testis.
-A surgeon will see your child in a hospital outpatient clinic.
+If undescended testes are not treated there may be problems in adult life with infertility or an increased risk of cancer of the undescended testis.

-The surgeon will examine your child carefully to see if the testes can be felt in the body.
-If the testes can be felt, a simple operation under general anaesthetic (putting your child to sleep during the operation) would be performed between 9 and 12 months of age.
-If the testes cannot be felt, a different type of operation would be performed so that the surgeon can check where they are.
+At the appointment, Anne will examine your child carefully to see if the testis can be felt in the body.
+If the testis can be felt, a simple operation under general anaesthetic (putting your child to sleep during the operation) would be performed between 9 and 12 months of age.
+If the testes cannot be felt, a different type of operation would be performed so that the surgeon can check where the testes are.
 In some cases, the testes are absent.
-Most patients are treated as daystay cases.

 This page was last updated at 12:50PM on July 2, 2019.